Frawley Coaching

 Habit stacking is a productivity and habit formation technique where you build new habits by “stacking” them onto existing ones.
 It involves attaching a new habit to a routine or behavior you already do consistently, making it easier to adopt.
 For example, if you want to start meditating daily, you might “stack” it onto your existing habit of brushing your teeth every morning, so you meditate right after brushing.
 This method leverages the power of existing routines to make new habits stick.

 One habit I am quite proud of is journaling with my first cup of coffee every morning.
-I’ve found it a challenge in the past to journal every day, so a few months ago I decided to make it a non-negotiable instead of a ‘that would be nice’.
+I’ve found it a challenge in the past to journal every day, so couple of years ago I decided to make it a non-negotiable instead of a ‘that would be nice’.
 I isolated the barriers to hitting my goal, namely having a specific location and method of journaling as well as deciding exactly what I’m going to write about.
-I’m proud to say that journaling is now a part of me rather than chore.
+I’m proud to say that journaling is now a part of me rather than just a chore to do.
 I bought a gorgeous journal and it lives right next to my reading chair in my office with my favorite pen.
+I can’t ignore it even if I try.

 About the Author